shivangi-702/Predictive-Modelling-of-News-Articles/README.md

 # Files
 1. sentiment_analysis_code.r: Contains the code for performing sentiment analysis on the dataset.
 2. project.r: Main script that handles data preprocessing, feature extraction, and model training for category prediction.
-3. predictive_subcategory.r: Focuses on predicting subcategories of news articles and evaluating the impact of sentiment scores on model performance.
+3. predictive_subcategory.r: Focuses on predicting subcategories of news articles.

 # Installation
 To run the R code in this project, you need to install the following packages: